Jenny Morris (musician): Order of Australia

+In 2010, Morris was awarded a Medal of the Order of Australia.

 Personal life

-Morris married photographer, Paul Clarke, in 1986 and they have had two children, Hugh and Bella.
+Morris married photographer, Paul Clarke, in 1986.

 She has two brothers: Tam (a storyboard artist and musician) and Rhys (a graphic designer and web developer), and four sisters: Maxine, Bronte, Joanne and Shanley.
 Younger sister Shanley Del has also won an ARIA Award – as a country music artist in 1998.
 Her youngest brother, Tam Morris, co-wrote, "Break in the Weather" with Jenny; he is also in the group Tracky Dax as a singer-songwriter.

 In 2003, on Australia Day (26 January), Morris became an Australian citizen.
 In 2005 Morris noticed the effects of a health disorder, spasmodic dysphonia, which affects both her speaking and singing voice.
 Subsequently, she has stopped publicly singing and in October 2015 appeared on Australian Story episode "Raise Your Voice" to publicise the disorder.